boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 ![Chart as slave widget in filter configuration](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-slavewidget.png)

-Once you configured, the `Chart` color palette will be changed using the `PoP` selection colors (blue and green).
-The red information icon denotes that the chart virtual column value will not be displayed in the design mode.
+Upon configuration, the `Chart` color palette will change to the `PoP` selection colors (blue and green).
+The red information icon indicates that the chart virtual column value will not be displayed in design mode.

 ![chart color palette update for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-chartcolors.png)

-Similarly, you can see an option to customize legend and palette for the virtual column which will be displayed in the Design, Preview/ View Mode.
+Options to customize legend and palette for the virtual column will be available in Design, Preview, and View modes.

 ![chart custom legend for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-customlegend.png)

-The formatting category in the property panel will be shown as below.
+The formatting category in the property panel will be displayed as shown below.

 ![chart color palette option for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-colorpalette.png)

-The stacked column chart will be displayed with the colors under the formatting category.
+The stacked column chart will display colors under the formatting category.

 ![chart color palette option for period over period](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-colorpalettech.png)

-During interaction from the PoP widget, the chart will display two series.
-One having values filtered from the `Date Range` and another one contains filtered values from the `Compare To`.
+During interaction with the PoP widget, the chart will display two series.
+One series will have values filtered from the `Date Range`, and the other will contain filtered values from the `Compare To`.

 ![period over period workflow](/static/assets/visualizing-data/visualization-widgets/images/pop/pop-workflow.png)

-Please find the response of different type of charts as slave of PoP widget.
+Please find the response of different types of charts as slaves of the PoP widget:

 **Bar Chart**